Alwellbish/alx-low_level_programming/0x02-functions_nested_loops/README.md

+ completed: 0.00%)
-Write a function that prints the alphabet, in lowercase, followed by a new line.
+Write a function that prints 10 times the alphabet, in lowercase, followed by a new line.